-

 The UK is introducing a new points based immigration system from 1 January 2021.
 If you intend to visit work or study in the UK from 1 January 2021 you can find out more information on what you need to do here https://www.gov.uk/guidance/new-immigration-system-what-you-need-to-know.

-Applications are made via the online platform ORIEL
+Applications are now open via the online platform ORIEL